 Our Comprehensive 5 Step Succession Consulting Process

-Even the most committed business owners need to create a viable transition and exit strategies.
-Often times a company’s success and value are derived from key individuals, their special talents and the contacts they have made over the years.
+Even the most committed business owners need to create viable transition and exit strategies.
+Often times, a company’s success and value are derived from key individuals, their special talents, and the contacts they have made over the years.
 Ideally, successful business owners should allow five to ten years to properly plan for the successful transition of their business to future owners and managers.
 Given adequate time and proper planning, a business succession plan can be implemented successfully and often profitably.
 We will help you.
-We have created essentially FIVE STEPS to help our clients develop a family business succession plan:
+We have created FIVE ESSENTIAL STEPS to help our clients develop a family business succession plan:

 STEP ONE is to determine the business owner’s long-term goals and objectives for the family business and a timeline to begin planning from.